Winnipeg Jets (1972–1996): Demise and relocation to Phoenix

 Faced with mounting losses, Jets owner Barry Shenkarow agreed to sell the team to American businessmen Steven Gluckstern and Richard Burke for $65 million.
 They planned to move the team to the Minneapolis–Saint Paul region, which had lost the Minnesota North Stars to Dallas before the 1993–94 season.
 In response, a local consortium called the Spirit of Manitoba was assembled.
 While they persuaded Shenkarow to delay the proposed sale to American interests long enough that the Jets ultimately remained in Winnipeg for the 1995–96 season, it eventually became apparent that the Spirit of Manitoba consortium was far too undercapitalized to purchase the franchise and underwrite expected losses while a proposed new arena was built.

 Meanwhile, Gluckstern and Burke failed to reach an agreement with the Minneapolis to share the Target Center with the National Basketball Association's Minnesota Timberwolves.
 They purchased the team nevertheless, but with no suitable alternate venues in the Twin Cities area, the Jets' new owners reached an agreement with Jerry Colangelo, owner of the NBA's Phoenix Suns, to move the team to Phoenix and rename them to Phoenix Coyotes.

-In April 1996, they won a 4-1 victory over the Calgary Flames, progressing towards the playoffs.
+In April 1996, they won a 4–1 victory over the Calgary Flames, progressing towards the playoffs.
 The Jets managed to qualify for the 1996 Stanley Cup playoffs in their final season in Winnipeg, and played their last game on April 28, 1996, a home playoff loss to the Detroit Red Wings by a score of 4–1.
 Norm Maciver scored the last goal in Jets history.
 According to CBC, the Jets were reluctant to leave Winnipeg, where they had a strong fanbase.
-According to Sports Illustrated, Tkachuk was the "American face of the franchise as it moved to Phoenix, racking up 98 points in the final Winnipeg season."
+According to Sports Illustrated, Keith Tkachuk was the "American face of the franchise as it moved to Phoenix, racking up 98 points in the final Winnipeg season."